 US National Team

-In the latest edition of LAGalaxy.com's By the Numbers, we look at Robbie Keane and Obafemi Martins' success at the international and club levels.
+In the latest edition of LAGalaxy.com's By the Numbers, we take a look at the club's recent struggles against the Dynamo.

 Check it out below.

 The LA Galaxy Academy may have two players in this fall’s U-17 FIFA World Cup as the United States’ Hugo Arellano and Mexico’s Abraham Romero helped their respective teams qualify over the weekend.

 Arellano and the Americans booked their ticket on Sunday with a thrilling penalty kick shootout victory over Jamaica after their playoff game ended in a scoreless stalemate.
 Arellano was joined on the squad by U-17 star Haji Wright who has spent time with the Galaxy Academy over the past year.
 Meanwhile Romero, who has suited up for the U.S. and Mexico, served as El Tri’s goalkeeper throughout the competition and helped Mexico win their second consecutive U-17 CONCACAF Championship

 The 2015 U-17 World Cup takes place in Chile from Oct.
 17 to Nov.
 8.

 LA Galaxy Academy product Hugo Arellano scores as U.S. U-17's thrash Cuba at 2015 U-17 CONCACAF Championship

 LA Galaxy Academy defender Hugo Arellano scored as the U.S. U-17's demolished Cuba 5-0 in their Group A opener at the 2015 U-17 CONCACAF Championship.

 Joe Gallardo scored three times while Alejandro Zendejas and Arellano rounded out the scoring for Richie Williams' squad.
 Midfielders Christian Pulisic and Luca de La Torre each tallied two assists in the Americans' confident victory.